-This solves AI train sync problems.
-If e.g. an AI train is due to couple or uncouple cars to/from the player train, it must be ensured that the two trains are at the right place at the right time.
+This solves Al train sync problems.
+If e.g. an Al train is due to couple or uncouple cars to/from the player train, it must be ensured that the two trains are at the right place at the right time.
 If however this occurs after a long run of the player train, this one could be delayed, and so it is difficult to guarantee that the rendez-vous occurs correctly.
-In this case a long lasting waiting point may be placed on the AI train path.
-The AI train will wait there for the player train.
-At the sync location (usuall few before the point where the player train must be touched by the AI train) a location event is positioned, which indicates the updated waiting point value for the AI train (usually a short waiting point).
-When the player train will hit such location event, the AI train wating point will be updated and such train will restart after the updated waiting point has expired, and it will couple to the player train.
+In this case a long lasting waiting point may be placed on the Al train path.
+The Al train will wait there for the player train.
+At the sync location (usuall few before the point where the player train must be touched by the Al train) a location event is positioned, which indicates the updated waiting point value for the Al train (usually a short waiting point).
+When the player train will hit such location event, the Al train wating point will be updated and such train will restart after the updated waiting point has expired, and it will couple to the player train.

-The feature may be used also for other features, like having an AI train coupling to the player train as helper, or like guaranteeing a passenger train connection in a station, or like having an AI train coupling to another AI train (as the event may also be triggered by an AI train, see Location Event triggered by AI Train.
+The feature may be used also for other features, like having an AI train coupling to the player train as helper, or like guaranteeing a passenger train connection in a station.